circonus/product-docs/circonus3/integrations/agents/data-prepper/getting-started.md

 ---
 title: Getting Started
-weight: 10
+sidebar_position: 2
 ---

-# Getting started with Data Prepper
+# Getting Started with Data Prepper

 Data Prepper is an independent component that converts data for use with Circonus.